ColmKeyes/Sentinel-1-Coherence-Pipeline/README.md

 to performs data analysis and to generate final data products.

 #### Utils:
-This directory contains works in progress a range of utility functions.
+This directory contains works in progress and a range of utility functions.
 These include functions for animating a coherence stack, calculating coherence change and coherence change detection.

 ## Introduction:
 # Study Area: